sergij14/data-structures-algorithms/README.md

 # Data Structures & Algorithms

-Building some data structures with JavaScript
+Building some data structures with JavaScript and solving several algorithmic tasks.
+...